gauravfodekar/NodeJSNotes/README.md

 These packages play a vital role in enhancing the security of your Node.js applications by providing encryption, secure communication, and protection against common web application vulnerabilities.
 It's essential to use them to safeguard your applications from security threats.

-49 #give me 3 external packages for security purpose?
+49. # give me 3 external packages for security purpose?
 There are many external packages for enhancing security in Node.js applications.
 Here are three widely used security-related packages:

 1. **jsonwebtoken**: The `jsonwebtoken` package allows you to create and verify JSON Web Tokens (JWTs).
 JWTs are commonly used for authentication and authorization in web applications.
 They are digitally signed and can be used to securely transmit information between the client and server.